dsfsi/healthfacilitymap/README.md

 ## Installation

-There are no specific pre-requisite libraries or framework needed to be installed for run this project.
+There are no specific pre-requisite libraries or framework needed to be installed to run this project.

 This assumes that you have some internet access for cdn scripts (Jquery, AJAX and bootstrap).